ToussaintJ/teklid-github-pages/_posts/2022-04-01-database-indexing.md

 Non-clustered indexes are like charms placed on scrolls.
 An alchemical oracle, they maintain a secret library that maps index to data, pointing seekers to scrolls scattered throughout the labyrinthine archives.

 ![Non-Clustered Charms](/assets/images/nonclustered_charms.png)
-Generate the image of a mystical oracle enchanting scrolls with non-clustered index charms.

 ## Scroll Seekers: Query Adventurers